 Lots of people (including me) usually start their talks by opening powerpoint.
 I had been working on creating videos at the museum a lot and instead approached my talk like a video and started with my words first.
 I wrote my talk out first – almost like a screen play.
 I wrote out exactly what I wanted to say, although I knew when I presented that I would not be saying those words verbatim.
 While I was writing my text, I asked myself these questions in the back of my mind:

-The arc for making your talk into a story from “5 Steps to Convert Your Presentation into a Story.”
+- Is there a story arc?
+(See “5 Steps to Convert Your Presentation into a Story” for help on this)

 Making Slides to Match Words